 Regardless of whether it’s a bad tick season, the real issue is coming up with a better diagnostic test for Lyme, said Rafal Tokarz, an associate research scientist at the Center for Infection and Immunity at the Mailman School of Public Health at Columbia University.
 Current tests look for antibodies to the Lyme bacterium, not the bug itself.
 And that can be an issue because not everyone mounts enough of an immune response for there to be antibodies for the test to detect.

 Beyond that, many people don’t develop the hallmark symptoms of Lyme, according to Philip Tierno, a professor of microbiology and pathology at New York University’s School of Medicine.
 “There are a host of diseases that can be misinterpreted as Lyme and vice versa.
-Lyme can be present and look like something else, such as MS, fibromyalgia, ALS, dementia.
+Lyme can be present and look like something else, such as multiple sclerosis, fibromyalgia, amyotrophic lateral sclerosis (ALS) or dementia.
 Lyme is called ‘the great imitator’ for that reason.”

 Certainly one of the more stunning recent cases involving Lyme being mistaken for something else, was that of Kris Kristofferson, who was diagnosed with Alzheimer’s disease after developing memory loss and thinking problems.
 After years of deteriorating mental abilities, in 2016 an astute physician had the singer tested for Lyme.
 Lyme treatment turned things around for Kristofferson.